justUmen/better_history/README.md

 * future usage of ~/.my_history_selection to sort by most used command, rather than last used commands
 * improve unreliable regex fo zsh history file (sed 's/.*:0;//')
 * use "rofi" instead of "dialog"
-* regex ?
+* usage of regular expressions
 * use current shell, instead of default shell $SHELL
 * support for more shells
 * support help on dependancies for more distributions

 ## Code explanations :
-1. remove duplicates from the list : awk '!x[$0]++'
+1. remove duplicates from the list : `awk '!x[$0]++'`
-2. remove the "h" alias itself from the result : sed '/^h /d'
+2. remove the "h" alias itself from the result : `sed '/^h /d'`
-3. reverse the list, last commands stay top : tac
+3. reverse the list, last commands stay top : `tac`
-4. clean "zsh_history" nto plain text : sed 's/.*:0;//'
+4. clean "zsh_history" nto plain text : `sed 's/.*:0;//'`
-5. use "readlink" if for example "/bin/sh" is a link towards "/usr/bin/zsh"
+5. use `readlink` if for example "/bin/sh" is a link towards "/usr/bin/zsh"